tinacms/tinacms-site/docs/gatsby/content-creation.md

 ## Creating Markdown in Gatsby

-Creating new Markdown files is made possible by two plugins:

-- `gatsby-tinacms-remark`: Provides hooks and components for creating Remark forms.
-- `gatsby-tinacms-git`: Extends the gatsby development server to writes changes to the local filesystem;
-  and registers [CMS Backend](../concepts/backends.md) for saving changes to that backend.
+In this guide you'll learn to:

+1. Create a `content-button` plugin
+2. Register the plugin with Tina
+3. Configure how content is created by:
+   * Formatting the filename & path
+   * Providing default frontmatter
+   * Providing a default body

 ###1.
 Creating Content-Button Plugins

-Tina uses `content-button` plugins to render buttons at the top of the Tina sidebar.
-These buttons are used for creating new content in the CMS.
+Tina uses `content-button` plugins to make creating content possible.
+These buttons are accessible from the sidebar menu.
 The `createRemarkButton` function helps us constructs `content-button` plugins for creating markdown files.

+**Example**
 ```javascript
 import { createRemarkButton } from '@tinacms/react-tinacms-remark'